Blackcaucasion/my-first-project/README.md

 ## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `npm run start-pwa` for a dev server.
+Navigate to ` http://127.0.0.1:8080`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding